rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ## Summary

-This dataset contains information such as the county FIPS code, parcel ID, parcel address, generalized land ownership type, currency dates, phone number for the county recorder, and a county parcel website if available.
+This dataset contains information such as the county FIPS code, parcel ID, parcel address, generalized land ownership type, currency dates, phone number for the county recorder, and the county parcel website if available.
 Landowners of privately owned parcels are not specified.

 ## Description